Blessed are the merciful, for they will be shown mercy. (Matthew 5:7)

 Realize, it is mercy, not judgment, that draws mankind to repentance from sin (Romans 2:4.
 Psalms 103:13,14)

-Mercy in the Old Covenant is the acting, the doing, of the God who in the New Covenant is unveiled in Christ Jesus as Love.
-(1 John 4:8) Just as in the New Covenant the truth of the Eternal Father-Being is that He is love, even so in the Old Covenant behind the veil the truth of Him was made known that He is mercy.
+Mercy in the Old Covenant is the acting, the doing, of the God unveiled in Christ Jesus as Love in the New Covenant.
+(1 John 4:8) Just as in the New Covenant, the truth of the Eternal Father-Being is that He is love; even so in the Old Covenant, behind the veil, the truth of Him was made known that He is mercy.
 Mercy is love in action or lovingkindness.
 (2)

 On Attaining Perfection

 We are commanded to be perfect even as God is perfect (Matthew 5:48).